 My solo show Fantasy Island opens Sat, April 8 6-8pm at state in San Francisco's Mission district.
 Gallery hours are Weds-Sat 12-5pm through May 20.
-Come see my take on the premise of this show as a pop-culture parable to examine the times in which we live.
+The show explores the popular 1970s-80s television series as pop-culture parable to examine our own times- specifically the ways fantasy and nostalgia dominate our political lives and contrived stories influence our perceptions of reality.

 Lisa Solomon, Theadora Mauro and myself co-curated this group show that asked artists to contribute whatever it is that inspires their work and helps them tap their creative well, rather than show finished artwork.
 The resulting exhibition features an eclectic mix of found objects, research materials, actual palettes, studio accidents, works-in-progress, studies, music, collections, sketchbooks, and ephemera illustrating the unpredictable nature of inspiration and the value of creative thinking.